iamsayan/wp-last-modified-info/readme.txt

 Release Date:

 * Fixed: PHP Error if the the global post object is undefined.
+* Fixed: WooCommerce product modified date updated even if the option is disabled.
+* Tested with WordPress v6.1.

 = 1.8.4 =
 Release Date: July 29, 2022